Goat Milk Soap Benefits: What It Does and Why It Feels Different

 How Healing Soil makes goat milk soap

-At Healing Soil, we make our goat milk soap at our farm in South Goa using goat milk as the base, not as an additive.
-The milk replaces water entirely, so you get its full composition in every bar, not just a trace addition for the label.
+At Healing Soil, we make our goat milk soap in small batches at our farm in South Goa.
+Goat milk is the base, not an additive - it replaces water entirely, so you get its full composition in every bar.

 If you have been looking for a daily natural soap that your skin can settle into rather than recover from, our goat milk soap is in the shop.